Hypoparathyroidism

 Description

-- Deficient or absent secretion of parathyroid hormone (PTH), a major hormone regulator of serum calcium and phosphorus levels in the body (1)
+- Deficient or absent secretion of parathyroid hormone (PTH) (1)

-- Acute hypoparathyroidism: tetany that is mild (muscle cramps, perioral numbness, paresthesias of hands and feet) or severe (carpopedal spasm, laryngospasm, heart failure, seizures, stridor)
+- Acute hypoparathyroidism: mild tetany (muscle cramps, perioral numbness, paresthesias of hands and feet) or severe (carpopedal spasm, laryngospasm, heart failure, cardiac arrhythmias, seizures, stridor)

-- Chronic: often asymptomatic; lethargy, anxiety/depression, urolithiasis and renal impairment, dementia, blurry vision from cataracts or keratoconjunctivitis, parkinsonism or other movement disorders, mental retardation, dental abnormalities, and dry, puffy, coarse skin
+- Chronic: often asymptomatic; lethargy, anxiety/depression, urolithiasis and renal impairment, dementia, blurry vision, parkinsonism or other movement disorders, dental abnormalities, and dry, puffy, coarse skin, ischemic heart disease

-- System(s) affected: endocrine/metabolic, musculoskeletal, nervous, ophthalmologic, renal
+- System(s) affected: endocrine/metabolic, musculoskeletal, nervous, ophthalmologic, renal, cardiac, psychiatric

 Pediatric Considerations